 Create Custom CBD Oil or Topicals

 If you want to take the DIY route, you can also mix CBD isolate with a carrier oil, such as medium-chain triglyceride (MCT) oil or olive oil, to make your own CBD oil.
 This will allow you to enjoy the convenience of more conventional CBD products while still maintaining full control over the CBD dosage.
-For topicals, infuse the CBD isolate with skin oils and apply the homemade concoction on your skin to deal with localized areas of pain.
+For topicals, mix the CBD isolate with skin oils and apply the homemade concoction to the area of your skin you'd like to treat.